Understanding Bookkeeping Basics

 Inventory Valuation Strategies

 Choose FIFO vs LIFO to manage taxable income swings based on inflation and turnover rates.
 Inventory valuation methods directly affect cost of goods sold (COGS), which influences your profit and loss statement and tax bill.
-Proper bookkeeping ensures IRS compliance through consistent method election on Form 970.
+Proper bookkeeping ensures HMRC compliance through consistent method election on the inventory valuation election.

-Retailers often see differences in tax liabilities depending on the chosen method, making accurate financial records essential for Schedule C Line 42.
+Retailers often see differences in tax liabilities depending on the chosen method, making accurate financial records essential for the relevant Self Assessment box.
 FIFO assumes first items bought are first sold, while LIFO assumes last items bought are first sold.
 This choice impacts deductions and overall tax preparation.

 Track inventory through bookkeeping software like QuickBooks to maintain precise ledger entries and support audit proof documentation.
 Regular reconciled bank statements and transaction categorisation help align inventory with sales data.
-Experts recommend reviewing methods annually with a CPA for tax strategy optimisation.
+Experts recommend reviewing methods annually with a qualified accountant for tax strategy optimisation.

 FIFO vs LIFO Impact